pydatasci-repos/pydatasci/README.md

 * **Local-first**<br />Empower non-cloud users (academic/ institute HPCs, private cloud companies, remote server SSH'ers, and everyday desktop hackers) with the same quality ML services as present in public clouds (e.g. AWS SageMaker).<br /><br />

 * **Integrated**<br />Don’t disrupt the natural workflow of users by forcing them into the confines of a GUI app or specific IDE.
-Weave automated tracking into their existing code to work alongside other data science tools.<br /><br />
+Weave automated tracking into their existing code to work alongside the existing ecosystem of data science tools.<br /><br />

 * **Scalable**<br />Queue many hypertuning jobs locally, or run big jobs in parallel in the cloud.<br /><br />

 # Painpoint Solved
-In writing a paper about meta-analysis of deep learning activation values that compared graph neural networks, CNNs, and LSTMs - I found myself comparing multiple models with multiple parameters.
+In writing a paper about meta-analysis of deep learning activation values that compared graph neural networks, CNNs, and LSTMs - I found myself comparing multiple models with many parameter combinations.
 I was burdened by questions like: Had I already tried these parameters?
-How was I going to save the metrics to compare to other models?
+How was I going to save the metrics to compare the models?
 I was literally screenshotting my parameters and charts.
 That's not conducive to the scientific method.
-When I took a look at other tools in the space, I found they were either: cloud-only, too complex/ bad documentation, or too proprietary/ close-walled.
+When I took a look at other tools in the space, I found they were either: cloud-only, too complex/ bad documentation, incomplete (bring your own database), or too proprietary/ close-walled.
+Let's be honest, the avaergae data scientist isn't the world's best software engineer/ architect, so they need an low-code fix for keeping track of everything.

 # Functionality:
 - Compresses a dataset (csv, tsv, parquet) to keep track of.